Monday, 31 December 2018

 Last night James and I found ourselves in the Bavaria Brauhaus in Bothwell Street, on the last day of Oktoberfest, Glasgow style.
 Unfortunately we had missed the oompah band that had been entertaining the punters earlier, but there was still a festive atmosphere, a DJ playing 80s music, and a huge selection of German beer from which James chose his favourite weißbier.
 We had already had our dinner in Tempus, the restaurant in the Grand Central Hotel, thanks to Marjory and Forrest’s generous gift of a voucher for the venue last Christmas.
 We decided that it was high time that we used it and we enjoyed a slap up dinner.
 Beforehand we had a slightly mystified wander around the busy interior of the hotel, nearly gatecrashing someone’s wedding in the process, but after making our way up and down several staircases we found where we were supposed to be.
 The food was tasty and the service was friendly.

-Thursday 25 October 2018
+Thursday, 25 October 2018

 Hurricane - 303 Squadron

 Recently James mentioned a film that he wanted to see at the cinema.
 It’s called Hurricane, and is about Polish airmen during the Second World War, who had escaped from occupied Europe to Britain, and who were formed into a Polish squadron of the RAF.
-However when we checked the cinema listings, we found out that we were too late and it was finished.
+However when we checked the cinema listings, we found out that we were too late and it was finished at the cinema.
 So we decided to stay at home and watch a film on television instead.
 James was serving out our curry while I looked for a film to watch - and guess what?
 The film was available on the Virgin Media On Demand Service.
 James was very surprised and pleased that we could watch it after all!

 The Polish pilots were at first greeted with suspicion by the British but their flying skills earned them respect and they were the highest scoring of the Hurricane squadrons during the Battle of Britain.
 What was very sad was that after the end of the war they were not included in the 1946 London victory parade for political reasons, because they were loyal to the old pro-democracy Polish government-in-exile.
 Instead, representatives from the new Soviet-backed Polish government were invited.
 The airmen were invited at the last minute to march with the RAF but declined, and then the Soviet-backed Polish Government didn’t turn up either - because the pilots had been invited.
 It was certainly an interesting film but there was something kind of awkward about the script, it seemed a bit stilted sometimes and I felt that it could have told the story better.
 But I learned some new things; I remember my Mum and Dad talking about how badly Poland was let down by the Allies after the war.

-Wednesday 24 October 2018
+Wednesday, 24 October 2018

 Bizet not Brahms